 Essential oils – optional

 Essential oils are normally steam distilled from various parts of plants such as flower, leaves, fruit, roots and bark.
 With citrus oils it is usually just pressed from the peel, and for some delicate plant material (usually flowers and blossoms) will use a solvent to gently extract the oil.
 They have a strong scent to them, so are a lovely way to personalise your blend, but also have very potent healing properties that affect the body on a physical level as well as the way we feel.
-Even though the cream is complete on its own, the essential oils will bring another dimension to the effect.
+Even though the cream is complete on its own, the essential oils will bring another dimension to the effect and can also help to support the shelf life as they are naturally anti-bacterial to varying degrees.

 These are some of my favourite essential oils to use on the face: